nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The default JSON representation for each component is to express the fields of each component as key-value pairs.
 However, this representation is too verbose and space-inefficient.
 Hence, we opted to write custom JSON adapters for each component clas, which can be found in the [`seedu.recipe.storage.jsonadapters`](https://github.com/AY2223S2-CS2103T-T13-2/tp/tree/master/src/main/java/seedu/recipe/storage/jsonadapters) package.
-The JSON adapters allow us to express how each class should be serialized.
+These JSON adapters allow us to express how each class should be serialized.

 ## **Implementation**